RWS/studio-api-docs/apiconcepts/filetypesupport/enhancing_the_preview_file_writer.md

 </span>
 </div>
 ```
-****

-Putting it All Together
---
+## Put it all together

-Your enhanced preview writer class should now look as shown below.
-Note that the same preview writer can be used both for the internal static and the real-time preview.
-There is no harm in having the styles and JavaScript functions in the static preview, they will just never be called.
+The enhanced preview writer class should now look like this.
+You can use the same preview writer for both the internal static preview and the real-time preview.
+The static preview can include the styles and JavaScript functions even though it never calls them.

 # [C#](#tab/tabid-9)
 ```cs